-During fiscal 2015, we used \$13.4 million of cash for our operating activities, compared to \$12.2 million in fiscal 2014 and \$13.6 million in fiscal 2013.
-Higher net cash outflows from operations in fiscal 2015 compared to fiscal 2014 were primarily the result of spending on our bremelanotide for the treatment of FSD program, offset by the receipt of the upfront and milestone payments, relating to the license, co-development and commercialization agreement with Gedeon Richter on bremelanotide for the treatment of FSD in Europe and selected other countries.
-Lower net cash outflows from operations in fiscal 2014 compared to fiscal 2013 were primarily the result of the receipt of a \$1.0 million, non-refundable option fee, relating to the aforementioned agreement with Gedeon Richter.
+During fiscal 2016, net cash used in operating activities was \$47,363,814, compared to \$13,358,042 in fiscal 2015 and \$12,207,656 in fiscal 2014.
+Higher net cash outflows from operations in fiscal 2016 compared to fiscal 2015 were primarily the result of spending on our bremelanotide for the treatment of HSDD program.
+Higher net cash outflows from operation in fiscal 2014 were primarily the result of spending on our bremelanotide for the treatment of HSDD program.
+Higher net cash outflows from operation in fiscal 2015 compared to fiscal 2014 were primarily the result of spending on our bremelanotide for the treatment of HSDD program offset by the receipt of the upfront and milestone payments, relating to the license, co-development and commercialization agreement with Gedeon Richter on bremelanotide for the treatment of HSDD in Europe and selected other countries.
 Our periodic prepaid expenses, accounts payable and accrued expenses balances will continue to be highly dependent on the timing of our operating costs.